Common Neck Injuries From a Car Accident

 Car accident neck injury symptoms

-- Being unable to turn your neck from side-to-side
+- Being unable to turn your neck from side to side

 - Stiffness or a heavy feeling in your neck or head